 With the growing popularity of “stabilizing braces” or “pistol braces,” the government is more concerned than ever with classifying and reclassifying weapons equipped with them.
 In fact, there have been several changes in ATF policy.
 As a result, many have said that the AOW loophole is now closed.

 In a letter dated June 25, 2019, the Bureau of Alcohol, Tobacco, and Firearms (“ATF”) reiterated these items do not turn a pistol into a rifle, which is always good news for law-abiding gun owners.
 But more importantly, this letter completely changed the method of measuring the overall length of AR and AK-style pistols.

 “It is inappropriate to include a folding ‘stabilizing brace’ accessory in the overall length measurement of a firearm because, unlike a rifle or shotgun, a stabilizing brace is not an element of either a statutory or regulatory definition of a firearm.”

-This means the overall length of your AR pistol must be measured with the pistol brace removed!
+This means measurement must take place with the pistol brace removed!